 Whenever possible, medical and dental appointments should be made outside of regular school hours.
-If this is not possible, parents or guardians should notify, in advance via e-mail, teachers to be affected by the student's absence.
-The e-mail should also be sent to the office and appropriate checkout procedures should be followed.
+If this is not possible, parents or guardians should notify, in advance, teachers to be affected by the student's absence.
+The note should then be presented at the office for verification, and appropriate checkout procedures should be followed.
 Generally, medical appointments during school hours will be considered excused absences.
 Proof of doctor's appointment will be required upon return to school.